-All students accepted to the sPhD and MS Thesis Program are accepted into a specific program track.
+All students accepted to the PhD or MS Thesis Program are accepted into a specific program track.
 The University is proud to offer specific areas of focused research in each of these tracks.
 The program tracks represent the major areas for research and training in Pharmaceutical Sciences.

-The clinical pharmaceutical scientist is a specialty track/program in which students with expertise in pharmacotherapeutics investigate both the clinical and mechanistic elements of drug therapy issues.
+- The clinical pharmaceutical scientist is a specialty track/program in which students with expertise in pharmacotherapeutics investigate both the clinical and mechanistic elements of drug therapy issues.

-The medicinal chemistry track encompasses drug discovery and prepares you with the means to study the behavior of chemical substances at the molecular level.
+- The medicinal chemistry track encompasses drug discovery and prepares you with the means to study the behavior of chemical substances at the molecular level.

-The pharmaceutics track is concentrated on the study of the design of pharmaceutical dosage forms and their interaction with the human body.
+- The pharmaceutics track is concentrated on the study of the design of pharmaceutical dosage forms and their interaction with the human body.
 Topics included are physical pharmacy, bioanalysis, drug delivery and targeting, drug metabolism, drug transport. pharmacokinetics and pharmacodynamics.

 - The pharmacometrics and systems pharmacology is a medication-oriented, computational data science track providing real-world training in the following areas of study: Pharmacometrics and Systems Pharmacology (PSP).